fumiyas/ansible-playbooks/README.md

 ----------------------------------------------------------------------

   * Ansible 2.0+
+    * Not yet released, tested on Ansible 2.0.0rc1
+  * Vagrant
-  * Vagrant (for staging environment, tested on Vagrant 1.7.4)
+    * For staging environment, tested on Vagrant 1.7.4
+  * VirtualBox
+    * For staging environment, tested on VirtualBox 5.0.10

 How to use
 ----------------------------------------------------------------------